‘Content is king’ might just be the most overused phrase in digital marketing, but there’s a perfectly good reason for that.

 These content guidelines aren’t just for you.
 Guest bloggers and influencers might approach you asking to be featured, so be sure you have at least some basic requirements to send across to them.

 We’ll cover content ideas in more detail later on, but to start off with, you should have a few carefully-chosen topics that you can write a post on.
-These topics should help you meet your blog objectives, appeal to your audience, and above all, be topics that you’re experts on.
+These topics should help you meet your blog objectives, appeal to your audience, and above all, be topics that you know about!

 The most important decision is who’ll be your blog editor.
 Your blog editor needs not to only be confident in checking posts for spelling and grammar errors, they also need to understand your blog’s goals and whether or not each article contributes towards them.